Jeongbinheo/2018-1-JAVA-TERMPROJECT/README.md

 # Making 1billion Game
-This game is JAVA_TERMPROJECT OF java_programming class IN 2018SS semester

-Our team wants to make simple console game operated by inputing message or number composed of character or some item.
+This game is JAVA_TERMPROJECT OF java_programming class in 2018SS semester Our team wants to make simple console game operated by inputing message or number composed of character or some item.
 -----
 ## Class